El-djaBlo/El-djaBlo/README.md

-- 👋 Hi, I’m @El-djaBlo
+👋 Hi, I’m @El-djaBlo (Rachit Srivastava)
+🧠 Passionate about AI, full-stack development, and problem-solving
+🎯 Currently working on deep learning projects in medical imaging and video anomaly detection
-- 👀 I’m interested in Coding,UI/UX,Photography and video editing
+📸 I also love UI/UX design, photography, and video editing
-- 🌱 I’m currently learning c++, java and web development
+💻 Exploring C++, Java (Spring Boot), and modern web development (HTML/CSS/JS + frameworks)
-- 💞️ I’m looking to collaborate on ...
+🤝 Looking to collaborate on AI/ML, open-source tools, or full-stack projects
-- 📫 How to reach me mail id:- rachitsrivastava792@gmail.com
+📫 Reach me at: rachitsrivastava792@gmail.com

 <!---
 El-djaBlo/El-djaBlo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.